-Module A: Scientifically Based Research on Fluency (2.5 hours)
+Module A: Examining Scientifically Based Reading Research and the Fluency Connection (2.5 hours)

-- 1) Define fluency and terms related to fluency. - 2) Describe "scientifically based reading research". - 3) Contrast the characteristics of fluent and non-fluent readers.
+- 1) Define fluency and terms related to fluency. - 2) Name two initiatives associated with the term "scientifically based reading research". - 3) Contrast the characteristics of fluent readers with those of non-fluent readers.